The Lover in Me (album): Single releases

-Reviews
+Critical reception

-Billboard magazine, December 1988: "The Lover In Me" shows Sheena Easton taking her career in a new direction.
+Billboard magazine, December 1988: "The Lover in Me" shows Sheena Easton taking her career in a new direction.
 With production by L.A. & Babyface, Angela Winbush, Jellybean Benitez, and Prince, the album is smart, sexy, and soulful.

 People magazine, December 5, 1988: Anyone who likes to see Maseratis used to plow snow or filet mignon ground into hamburger may like this record, in which Easton does a convincing imitation of a fourth-rate R&B singer.
 Maybe she got turned around by her collaboration with Prince, in which—during the U Got the Look video—she groveled around in a fashion that would have been humiliating to the most desperate starlet, let alone to a singer of Easton's stature and talent.
 Prince produced two of this album's 10 tracks (with little of the distinction he often shows on his own records), and the rest were done by such dance poppers as Babyface and Jellybean Benitez.
 Easton just blares away, fighting a losing battle against the rhythm backgrounds on the hotter tracks and sounding nondescript on the ballads, except Without You, where she sounds so much like Streisand it seems an outright imitation.
 That just accentuates the revolting developments of Easton's recent career.

 Rolling Stone magazine, 1989: "The Lover In Me" (MCA) by Sheena Easton has got to be one of the most satisfying comeback albums this year.
 A new label and a clearer musical vision stretches Easton's vocal gifts considerably.
 Adopting a genuine R&B dance mode, the album's material overall is quite strong and is destined to garner Easton many new fans.
 Of the L.A. & Babyface productions on the album, the hit title track, "Days Like This" and "No Deposit, No Return" are the standouts featuring the production duo's customary style.
 One of our favorites is the Angela Winbush penned and produced "Fire and Rain," a sultry, soulful and very Isley-ish slow number that we hope clicks at radio.